 If you choose CBD oil to benefit several health conditions, the best CBD oils are made with organic hemp extract.
 These CBD oils should also be third-party lab-tested and come with a COA (Certificate of Analysis).

-- As an edible product This includes drinks, foods, and gummies.
+- As an edible product – This includes drinks, foods, and gummies.
 These products have a specific dose of CBD, and many are pretty tasty!
 Perfect for those who have a hard time taking tinctures or oils.
 Keep in mind that these products may take a little longer to work since they have to go through the digestive process and make their way through the stomach and into the bloodstream.
-Taking a tincture sublingually (or under the tongue) is almost instant.
-So give yourself some time to feel the effects if you decide to take an edible.

-- Vaping Vaping is another way to get instant effects from the CBD.
-However, vaping is receiving some debate about its safety.
+- Vaping – Vaping is another way to get instant effects from the CBD.
+However, there may be many negative side effects associated with vaping.